 The jubilation continues right through a family feast served after Mass that often features pavo trufado de Navidad, or Christmas turkey with truffles (a mushroom-like delicacy).
 Other Spanish families enjoy roasted lamb and, in this country of seafood lovers, perhaps smoked salmon, sea bass with fresh cream or prawns served with garlic mayonnaise.

-Few Spanish families would celebrate Christmas without turron, a rich nougat candy with an equally rich history.
+Christmas in Spain wouldn’t be complete for many Spanish families without turron, a rich nougat candy with an equally rich history.
 Dating back to the 16th century, traditional recipes call for egg white, honey, sugar, lemon and toasted ground almonds.
 Modern variations call for nuts, chocolate, honey, dried fruit, coconut and liqueur.
-The nougat can be either soft and chewy or hard and crunchy, but few Spanish families could imagine celebrating the holiday without it.
+The nougat can be either soft and chewy or hard and crunchy.

 With sugar supplying a burst of energy, many Spanish families sing Christmas carols and enjoy champagne until early Christmas morning.
 Some people may return to church, but the day is usually a quiet one for most families, except those whose children engage in “swinging” – a distinctly Spanish tradition during which children are thought to encourage the sun to shine brightly by swinging closer to the sky.
 To the sound of music in the background, the tradition can be the scene of much fun and laughter.

-Lest they think their attention is being diverted from presents and toys, children leave out their shoes on the eve of the Epiphany, January 5, in the hope that one of the three kings – Melchior, Gaspar or Balthazar – will leave gifts, just as they did for the baby Jesus.
+Lest they think their attention is being diverted from presents and toys during Christmas in Spain, children leave out their shoes on the eve of the Epiphany, January 5, in the hope that one of the three kings – Melchior, Gaspar or Balthazar – will leave gifts, just as they did for the baby Jesus.